 In the present scenario, all the non-vegetarian (counting egg) items are symbolized with a red dot and vegetarian items with a green dot, but due to an increase in the veganism food line, FSSAi has come up with vegan regulations.

-FSSAI (Food Safety and Standards Authority of India) has come up with vegan food-related regulations in September 2021, in which all the products claimed to be vegan have to have the below logo:
+FSSAI (Food Safety and Standards Authority of India) came up with vegan food-related regulations in September 2021, in which all the products claimed to be vegan have to have the below logo:

 Health Benefits From Vegan Diet